MZEEN2424/SeedHeaven/README.md

 # MinecraftRepeatSeedGenerator
-This Tool finding Java Bedrock repeating seeds in seconds
+This Tool generating Java Bedrock repeating seeds in seconds